Forest Adventure:

 Don't just play general forest sounds.
 Use specific recordings of different bird calls, insect sounds, and animal vocalizations.

-Create a soundscape that changes throughout the day to reflect different times in the forest.
+Create a soundscape that changes to reflect day time or night time in the forest.

 Textural Forest Floor: